 There are a lot of parts to doing this.
 One part is keeping up with the science.
 What’s the latest thing we should be trying, doing, thinking about for patients?
 One example is what’s happening with BCL6 and endometriosis.

-BCL6 in the endometrium is one of the latests “things” in fertility care.
+BCL6 in the endometrium is one of the latest “things” in fertility care.
 A doctor named Bruce Lessey has been researching this marker in the uterus for a while but only recently has testing become available to patients.
 There is very little research on BCL6 testing for infertile patients but more research is being done and we want to be part of that knowledge acquisition.

 The group of doctors here at Olive have been talking about a new test called Receptiva which tests BCL6 levels in the uterine lining (aka endometrium).

 Let me explain.
 About 1 in 6 couples who come to see us have unexplained infertility.
-We know some of those women will actually have endometriosis as the cause of their infertility but we cannot diagnosed endometriosis unless we have them do a surgery called laparoscopy.
+We know some of those women will actually have endometriosis as the cause of their infertility but we cannot diagnose endometriosis unless we have them do a surgery called laparoscopy.

 Laparoscopy is a minor surgery during which a woman is put to sleep (at a hospital) and a camera is inserted through her belly button to look inside at the uterus, tubes, ovaries, bowel and bladder.
 Scar tissue, unusual anatomy and endometriosis can all be diagnosed, and potentially treated, by laparoscopy.
 In Canada, laparoscopy is funded by the health system.
 The wait is typically 4-8 months to get this surgery.